openvinotoolkit/openvino/docs/articles_en/documentation/legacy-features/transition-legacy-conversion-api/legacy-conversion-api/[legacy]-supported-model-formats/[legacy]-conversion-tutorials/convert-tensorflow-object-detection.rst

 .. note::

    The color channel order (RGB or BGR) of an input data should match the channel order of the model training dataset.
 If they are different, perform the ``RGB<->BGR`` conversion specifying the command-line parameter: ``reverse_input_channels``.
 Otherwise, inference results may be incorrect.
 If you convert a TensorFlow Object Detection API model to use with the OpenVINO sample applications, you must specify the ``reverse_input_channels`` parameter.
-For more information about the parameter, refer to the **When to Reverse Input Channels** section of the :doc:`Converting a Model to Intermediate Representation (IR) <openvino_docs_MO_DG_prepare_model_convert_model_Converting_Model>` guide.
+For more information about the parameter, refer to the **When to Reverse Input Channels** section of the :doc:`Converting a Model to Intermediate Representation (IR) <../../[legacy]-setting-input-shapes>` guide.

 Additionally to the mandatory parameters listed above you can use optional conversion parameters if needed.
-A full list of parameters is available in the :doc:`Converting a TensorFlow Model <openvino_docs_MO_DG_prepare_model_convert_model_Convert_Model_From_TensorFlow>` guide.
+A full list of parameters is available in the :doc:`Converting a TensorFlow Model <../[legacy]-convert-tensorflow>` guide.

 For example, if you downloaded the pre-trained `SSD InceptionV2 topology <http://download.tensorflow.org/models/object_detection/ssd_inception_v2_coco_2018_01_28.tar.gz>`__ and extracted archive to the directory ``/tmp/ssd_inception_v2_coco_2018_01_28``, the sample command line to convert the model looks as follows: